Predicting Shot Making in Basketball Learnt from Adversarial Multiagent Trajectories: Results

 The remaining analyses are based on the combined CNN+FFN model.
 In addition to assessing the accuracy of our model, we explore a basic heat map of basketball shots based upon the raw data.
 At the very least, we expect that our complete model should be similar to a heat map created via raw data.
 We make the heat map by taking a count of shots made against shots missed within a square foot of the basketball court.
 Since our classification model gives probabilities of making a shot (rather than a binary variable), we take the maximum probability to create a heat map equivalent to the raw data map.
+From the heat map comparison, we aim to further understand how our model is making predictions.

-In the raw data heat map, Figure 5, we note that the best probability of making a shot lies on top of the basket.
+In the raw data heat map, Figure \ref{heatmod}, we note that the best probability of making a shot lies on top of the basket.
 As we get farther back, the probability decreases with two less probable zones (lighter zones separated by a thin green strip of higher probability): one right outside the paint and another just inside the three-point line.
-The model results, the left image of Figure 5, expectedly prefers shots near the basket.
+This means that our model is placing too much importance on the shooter being near the hoop.
 The model also predicts a larger high value area surrounding the basket, which extends further into the paint of the court.
 However, the dead zones in the model heat map are much larger.
 In addition, the model over predicts near the basket while under predicting outside this area.
 Curiously, there are a few areas that have higher probability outside of the paint.